-WEEK ONE INTRODUCTORY MEETING: WHAT IS SOCIALISM?
+WEEK 1 INTRODUCTORY MEETING: WHAT IS SOCIALISM?
 IS SOCIALISM DEAD?

-At the first meeting we'll discuss the organisation and content of the course and what the course is about, how we will run the seminars and any other things you'd like to ask about.
-So bring along any queries you have to this meeting.
+At the first meetings in week one I'll give an overview of the debates and themes we will be looking at and some of the history of the themes and events.
+We can discuss the organisation and content of the module, how we'll run the seminars and any other things you'd like to ask about.
+So bring along any queries you have to week one.
 This is a good chance to ask any questions.

-We'll have an initial informal introductory discussion on 1) what socialism is and 2) whether it's dead.
+In the seminar we'll have a discussion about 1) what socialism is and 2) whether it's dead.
 So think about what you might answer on these two issues and be ready to discuss them at the seminar.
+These will inform the module and we'll come back to them throughout the term.

-WEEK TWO MARXIST IDEAS OF SOCIALISM
+WEEK 2 MARXIST IDEAS OF SOCIALISM